KaiNorberg/PatchworkOS/README.md

 There are two components to asynchronous I/O, the I/O Ring and I/O Request Packets.

-The I/O Ring acts as the user-kernel space boundary and is made up of two circular queues mapped into user space.
-The first queue is used by the user space to submit I/O requests to the kernel.
+The I/O Ring acts as the user-kernel space boundary and is made up of two circular queues mapped into userspace.
+The first queue is used by the userspace to submit I/O requests to the kernel.
 The second queue is used by the kernel to return the result of the I/O request.
 This system also features a virtual register system, allowing I/O Requests to store the result of their operation to a virtual register, which another I/O Request can read from into their arguments, allowing for several operations that may rely on the result of previous operations to be executed asynchronously.

 The I/O Request Packet (IRP) is a self-contained structure that contains all the information needed to perform an I/O operation.
 When the kernel receives a submission queue entry, it will parse it and create an I/O Request Packet.
 The I/O Request Packet will then be sent to the appropriate vnode (file system, device, etc.) for processing, once the I/O Request is completed, the kernel will write the result of the operation into the completion queue.

 If the target vnode can't complete the IRP immediately, it simply returns a "PENDING" status and the kernel continues without blocking.

 For reading or writing, the I/O Request Packet uses a Scatter Gather List, which is an array of entries, each containing a page frame number, offset and length.
-Since the kernel identity maps all of physical memory into its address space, it can directly read from or write to any buffers provided by user-space without needing to copy them into kernel space or map them.
+Since the kernel identity maps all of physical memory into its address space, it can directly read from or write to any buffers provided by userspace without needing to copy them into kernel space or map them.

 Built on top of this system are several layers of abstractions.
 For example, the `iowrite()` function is a simple synchronous wrapper around the I/O ring and `fwrite()` (provided by ANSI C) is a wrapper around `iowrite()` that works as expected.
 Many helper functions are also provided, for example `iowritep()` is a version of `iowrite()` that will use the virtual register system to perform a walk, write and drop using a single system call.